coralogix/terraform-coralogix-aws/modules/coralogix-aws-shipper/README.md

 | <a name="input_security_group_ids"></a> [security\_group\_ids](#input\_security\_group\_ids) | The ID of the security group of the subnet | `list(string)` | n/a | no |

 ### AWS PrivateLink
-To use privatelink please follow the instruction in this [link](https://coralogix.com/docs/coralogix-amazon-web-services-aws-privatelink-endpoints/)
+To use privatelink please follow the instructions in this [link](https://coralogix.com/docs/coralogix-amazon-web-services-aws-privatelink-endpoints/)

 ### Note:
 * You should use the `custom_s3_bucket` variable only when you need to deploy the integration in aws region that coralogix doesn't have a public bucket in (i.e for GovCloud), when using this variable you will need to create a bucket in the region that you want to run the integration in, and pass this bucket name as `custom_s3_bucket`.
 The module will download the integration file to your local workspace, and then upload these files to the `custom_s3_bucket`, and remove the file from your local workspace.